calaldees/mapOfComputing/computing/sql.md

         * Write SQL and compile the statements to typesafe Golang

 * [sqlite.org/fiddle](https://sqlite.org/fiddle/)
+* SQLite[JSONB has landed](https://sqlite.org/forum/forumpost/fa6f64e3dc1a5d97) - json is kept in an internal binary format for performnce

 * [Joins 13 Ways](https://justinjaffray.com/joins-13-ways/)
     * 13 different conceptual understandings of a JOIN in sql